Invest in British Columbia: The BC Entrepreneur Immigration Program

 - External Financing: If in addition to your personal investment in your proposed business, you also require external financing you must demonstrate the source of that financing and how it will be put to use in your business.

-Job Creation Requirements
+Job Creation Requirements for the BC PNP

 You must create a minimum of 1 full-time job for a Canadian citizen or a Canadian permanent resident.
 You must also show that your business proposal will be supporting long-term employment for your employee(s).
 This means at least 30 hours per week of full-time continuous employment.
 Independent contractors will not count towards your job creation; only direct employees of your business will count as job creation.